Hongjie (Tony) Fang 方泓杰

 ICRA, 2023

-paper / code / project page / bibtex
+paper / code / project page

 Propose TransCG, a large-scale real-world dataset for transparent object depth completion, along with a depth completion method DFNet based on the TransCG dataset.